 Your Ultimate Guide to Savonlinna, Finland

-Savonlinna is a stunning old city located in the middle of Finland’s largest lake system, the Saimaa Lakes.
+Savonlinna is a stunning old city located in the middle of the Saimaa Lakes, Finland’s largest lake system.
 When you visit Savonlinna you are literally surrounded by water and can immerse yourself in a beautiful yet non-touristy Finnish city.

-Though many people may not have heard of it before traveling to Finland, there is a surprising number of things to in Savonlinna.
-From exploring the stunning Olavinlinna Castle, to paddling through the national park while spotting the world’s rarest seal, or cruising around the harbor on a traditional steamboat, you won’t get bored here, that’s why I’ve also listed it as one of the top places in Finland.
+Though many people may not have heard of it before traveling to Finland, there are a surprising number of things to do in Savonlinna.
+From exploring the stunning Olavinlinna Castle to paddling through the national park while spotting the world’s rarest seal, or cruising around the harbor on a traditional steamboat, you won’t get bored here, that’s why I’ve also listed it as one of the top places in Finland.

 We visited Savonlinna for 4 days as part of our two-week road trip around Finland.
 But to be honest, we could easily have spent an entire week here.